Accessibility Plan for Thriftys Inc. (2005) and YM Inc. (Sales) (d/b/a Bluenotes and Amnesia)

 The Company will put procedures in place to prevent service disruptions.
 In the event of a service disruption, we will notify the public of the service disruptions and alternatives available.

 For more information on this accessibility plan, please contact us at:

 Revision Date: August 2019

 Chief Executive Officer

-ACCESSIBILITY FOR ONTARIANS WITH DISABILITIES TRAINING GUIDE FOR EMPLOYEES OF WEST 49 AND AMNESIA
+ACCESSIBILITY FOR ONTARIANS WITH DISABILITIES TRAINING GUIDE FOR EMPLOYEES OF WEST 49

 Thriftys Inc. (2005) and YM Inc. (Sales) (d/b/a Bluenotes and Amnesia) (jointly, the “Company”) is committed to providing all employees with the required training to ensure compliance with the Accessibility for Ontarians with Disabilities Act, 2005 (“AODA”) and Regulation 429/07 “Accessibility Standards for Customer Service”.